sebastienwallukat/CR_sql_library/01_Tools/Table_Search_and_Review_Guide.md

 **Example Workflow**:
 1. Search for "chargeback" in the portal
-2. Filter results to `shopify-dw` project
-3. Review schema details for relevant tables
+2. Review schema details for relevant tables
 4. Check lineage to understand data sources
 5. Verify update frequency matches analysis needs
 6. Use field descriptions to build accurate queries